celestemarieb/portfolio-website/README.md

 - recent work
 - how I can be contacted

-The portfolio is a publicly accessible website that can be viewed on all devices and screen-sizes.
+The portfolio is a publicly accessible website with a design responsive to the needs of different screen-sizes and devices.

 ### Purpose